Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 Research Project: | Understanding the Social Determinants of Healthy Ageing |

-Project Description: | Healthy ageing is defined as developing and maintaining the functional ability that enables well-being in older age.
-Although people are living longer, the average length of time someone can expect to live in good health has not improved in many countries.
-This means more people are spending their older years in poor health or with disabilities.
 This study aims to understand the impact of a broad range of wider social factors such as socioeconomic status, education, social support networks, living conditions, and access to healthcare and community resources.
 Participants in this research project will engage in a comprehensive review of the literature to examine existing evidence on the impact of social determinants on healthy aging.
 They will have a chance to conduct quantitative analysis using publicly available longitudinal cohort data.
 This summer undergraduate research project offers a unique and rewarding experience for students interested in gerontology, public health, sociology, or related fields.
 Interested students from other fields are also welcome. |

 CUHK Supervisor: | Prof. Qiaoyi LIANG Jessie |

-Research Project (1): | Microbial Markers for Non-invasive Diagnosis of Colorectal Cancer |
+Research Project (1): | Microbial Markers for Non-Invasive Diagnosis of Colorectal Cancer |

-Project Description: | Based on metagenomics data, our team has previously identified microbial markers that are useful for the non-invasive diagnosis of colorectal cancer (CRC).
-With technology licensing, the new invention has now been turned into a commercial kit named M3CRC in the market.
-The team is now working on new markers that can improve the diagnostic sensitivity for CRC and adenomas.
+Project Description: | The team is working on new markers that can improve the diagnostic sensitivity for CRC and adenomas.
 We are also conducting a multi-center study with collaborators from different Asian countries to validate our new tests in different populations.
 This project will equip students with basic lab skills in molecular biology, such as DNA extraction and PCR/qPCR assays, and knowledge about molecular diagnosis, as well as statistical modelling. |

 Research Project (2): | Functional Investigation of Key Bacteria in Colorectal Tumorigenesis |